Photon1c/StockCandleWickAnalyzers/README.md

 3)Using LLM vision models, analyze the uploaded images-- this repository uses OpenAI's GPT-4o.

 The fatman script uses LLM chat completion, while the imagekit test is running into write permission issues that will be updated as time permits.
->NOTE
+> [!NOTE]
->As of 2.21 this issue has been resolved, but the imagekit test script will still be archived for further studying.
+>As of 2.21.25 this issue has been resolved, but the imagekit test script will still be archived for further studying.

 Check back later for optimized scripts, since this project is still in the debugging phase :construction: :building_construction: :construction_worker: